video | March 14, 2017

 Joining us for today’s show is Mark Logan, a Chief Executive Officer that every executive from a company with aggressive growth goals should tune in to watch.
-Today’s topic is developing corporate strategy objectives, and to follow along download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to the corporate strategy section and flip to the objectives phase on pages 54 – 59 of the workbook.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Mark is uniquely qualified to speak on this topic of corporate strategy objectives.
 As the CEO of WealthEngine, Mark has spent his entire career leading growth companies in the software and SaaS technology companies.
 His experience from companies like JD Edwards, Sybase, PeopleSoft, and the last few years with WealthEngine represent a valuable experience base to learn from.